KristianCuervo/DigitalForest/README.md

 # Digital Forest Simulator

 This is the final project for the DTU course **02563 Generative Methods for Computer Graphics**.
-It combines the topics of **Recursive Structures** by implementing L-Systems, **Cellular Automata** through the use of life and death on a cellular grid, and **Evolutionary Methods** by integrating genetic algorithms in the iteration of tree types.
+It combines the topics of **Recursive Structures** by implementing L-Systems, **Cellular Automata** through the use of life and death on a cellular grid, and **Evolutionary Methods** by integrating genetic algorithms in the iteration of l-systems.

 ## Project Outline
 The following section elaborates on the different sections of the simulation.